2023 Best Value Chemistry Bachelor's Degree Schools in Alabama

 Best Alabama Schools for Affordable Quality for a Bachelor's in Chemistry

-Our analysis found University of North Alabama to be the best value school for chemistry students who want to pursue a bachelor’s degree in Alabama.
+Our 2023 rankings named University of North Alabama the best value school in Alabama for chemistry students working on their bachelor’s degree.
 UNA is a medium-sized public school located in the small city of Florence.

 UNA undergraduate students pay an average of $10,620 in in-state tuition and fees each year.

 Out of the 3 schools in Alabama that were part of this year’s ranking, University of Alabama at Birmingham landed the # 2 spot on the list.
-Located in the city of Birmingham, UAB is a public college with a fairly large student population.
+Located in the medium-sized city of Birmingham, UAB is a public school with a fairly large student population.

-The average tuition and fees for an in-state undergraduate at UAB are $8,568 a year.
+UAB undergraduate students pay an average of $8,568 in in-state tuition and fees each year.
 The average amount in student loans that chemistry majors at UAB take out while working on their Bachelor's Degree is $25,935.

 Alabama State undergraduate students pay an average of $11,068 in in-state tuition and fees each year.